justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 But technical advantages don’t always sell techniques to the business.
 Thus, consider just a few of the business advantages of using Event Sourcing that are afforded due to the technical implementation:

-• Patch the Event Store with new or modified Events that fix problems.
+- Patch the Event Store with new or modified Events that fix problems.
 This may have business implications, but if it is legal in a given situation, the patch can save the system from serious issues that occurred because of bugs in the model.
 Since the patches have a built-in audit trail, the use of patches may decrease any legal implications by making them explicit and traceable.

-• Besides patching, we can also undo and redo changes in the model by replaying varying sets of Events.
+- Besides patching, we can also undo and redo changes in the model by replaying varying sets of Events.
 This may have technical implications and business implications and may not be possible to support in all cases.

-• With an accurate history of everything that has occurred in the domain model, the business can consider “what if?” questions.
+- With an accurate history of everything that has occurred in the domain model, the business can consider “what if?” questions.
 That is, by playing back stored Events on a set of Aggregates that have experimental enhancements, the business can get accurate answers to hypothetical questions.
 Would the business benefit if it could simulate conceptual scenarios using real historical data?
 Very likely, yes.
 It’s an alternative way to approach business intelligence.

 Would the business benefit from one or more of these technical and nontechnical advantages?

 Appendix A provides rich details on implementing Aggregates with Event Sourcing and discusses how views may be projected for CQRS.
 For further details see [Dahan, CQRS] and [Nijof, CQRS].

-## DATA FABRIC AND GRID-BASED DISTRIBUTED COMPUTING
+## 4.8 DATA FABRIC AND GRID-BASED DISTRIBUTED COMPUTING 数据网织和基于网格的分布式计算

-## Contributed by Wes Williams
+Contributed by Wes Williams

 As software systems become more and more complex and sophisticated, with expanding user bases and requirements centered around “big data,” traditional database solutions can become performance bottlenecks.
 Organizations that face the realities of information systems of colossal size have no alternative but to seek solutions that are equal to the computing challenges.
 Data Fabrics—also sometimes called Grid Computing12—offer performance and elastic scalability capabilities that such business situations demand.